alexander-kolenov/CqrsExample/readme.md

 # CQRS example

 > I wrote this code as ugly as possible.\
-> But trying to use all principles of onion architecture.
+> But, I am trying to use all principles of onion architecture.

+So the **challenge** is to fix all the architectural problems. using the `MediatR` library, to make it extremely SQRS-able.

 ## Db initialization script